 B. Please also arrange for one reference letter to be provided separately (further details will be provided once registered in the online application portal).

-- Your curriculum vitae (CV).
+Your curriculum vitae (CV).
 The CV should be up to three pages long.
 Please include the following information (if relevant): current enrollment status, expected graduation date and average grade; prior post-graduate education, enrollment dates and average grades; other relevant education (e.g., online courses, summer schools, etc.); a short summary of prior research experiences, topics, length and supervisor; computer skills and programing experience; lab and instrumentation experience; awards, scholarships, internships; work and volunteer experiences; extracurricular activities; contact information; links to professional online profiles (e.g., personal webpage, GitHub, LinkedIn); other information relevant to the internship and project requirements.
 The CV should not include a photo of the applicant.
+Please use a minimum of 10pt font.

-- A brief one-page research statement that motivates your application.
-The research statement can include some (but probably not all) of the following topics: a brief summary of previous research experiences; a discussion of what interests you about the selected projects and why you think you are a good candidate for them; how your skills fit the requirements of the projects; an explanation of what motivates you to do scientific research in astronomy; a discussion of how this internship fits with your future educational and career goals; examples of situations where you demonstrated grit, perseverance or overcame challenges.
+A brief one-page research statement that motivates your application.
+The research statement should include, first and foremost, a brief summary of previous research experiences and clearly explain your role in each project.
+The research statement can also include some (but probably not all) of the following topics: a discussion of what interests you about the selected projects and why you think you are a good candidate for them; how your skills fit the requirements of the projects; an explanation of what motivates you to do scientific research in astronomy; a discussion of how this internship fits with your future educational and career goals; examples of situations where you demonstrated grit, perseverance or overcame challenges.
 If your major is not astronomy and/or you do not have any astronomy courses, please describe what other experiences have prepared you for this internship.
+Please use a minimum of 10pt font.
+Please ensure that your research statement is your own original work and accurately reflects your experiences, ideas and interests.
+We discourage the use of large language models (LLMs; e.g., ChatGPT) in drafting your statement, as submissions that rely on AI-generated content lack the depth and originality critical for admission to the program and are usually disadvantaged in the evaluation process.

 For inquiries, please contact the internship coordinator at internship@mpia.de.